aashok30/aashok30/README.md

 ### Hello 👋, and welcome to my Github profile!

 Hi!
-I am Ashok Acharya, a certified Data Analyst/Scientist looking to build my career in Data Science and Artificial Intelligence
+I am Ashok Acharya, a certified Data Analyst/Scientist looking to build my career in Data Science and Artificial Intelligence.

 #About Me